 I hold a BSc (Honours) in Integrative Counselling – Psychotherapy awarded by Roehampton University, a program which is approved by the UK Council for Psychotherapy (UKCP).

-I have also completed a three-year Postgraduate Diploma PGDip in Attachment Studies, which remains one of my main areas of interest.
+I have also completed a Postgraduate Diploma PGDip in Attachment Studies, which remains one of my main areas of interest.
 This means that, as part of the therapeutic journey, I aim to help people gaining a deeper understanding of their own personal attachment style.

 My style of working is being sided by side with individuals at a pace that suits them and my professional approach is compassionate, warm and down to earth.

 As with most responsible therapists, I have personal experience of long-term therapy.

 Recognised by health insurers